blakelinkd/eshop/README.md

 # Notes and todo type stuff.

-Use HTTPS for secure communication: Make sure your application is using HTTPS to encrypt data transmitted between the client and the server.
+1. Use HTTPS for secure communication: Make sure your application is using HTTPS to encrypt data transmitted between the client and the server.
 This will help protect the user's credentials during transmission.

+- todo:
+how do I use https in my dev environment?

 Rate-limiting: Consider implementing rate-limiting to prevent brute force attacks on user accounts.
 This can be done using a middleware or an external package like "express-rate-limit" if you were using Express.js.